caching-tools/next-shared-cache/.changeset/shiny-apples-refuse.md

 '@neshca/cache-handler': patch
 ---

-Implement delete functionality for all built-in Handlers and enhance debug logging.
+Fix delete functionality for all built-in Handlers and enhance debug logging.